Skittles (confectionery): History and overview

-In March 2023, Democratic California Assemblyman Jesse Gabriel introduced a bill to the California Assembly that will ban production, sales, and consumption of all foods and drinks (including Skittles, Pez, Sour Patch Kids, Campbell Soup, etc.) that contain titanium dioxide and 4 other harmful additives (which are propylparaben, red dye 3, brominated vegetable oil, and potassium bromate) across the State of California, all five of which have been linked to causing cancer and other health problems and at least three of these five harmful additives are already banned by the European Union from being used in food and drink products.
-If passed, California will become the first US state to adopt the European Union's ban on titanium dioxide and other cancer causing chemical additives from being used in food and drink products.
+In March 2023, Democratic California Assemblyman Jesse Gabriel introduced Bill 418 to the California Assembly that would ban production, sales, and consumption of all foods and drinks (for example Skittles, Pez, Sour Patch Kids, Campbell Soup, etc.) that contain titanium dioxide and four other harmful additives, propylparaben, red dye 3, brominated vegetable oil, and potassium bromate, across the state of California, all five of which have been linked to causing cancer and other health problems.
+At least three of these additives are banned by the European Union from use in food.
+Titanium dioxide was removed from the list before the bill was voted on.
+The bill passed, making California the first US state to adopt the European Union's ban on these cancer-causing chemical additives from being used in food and drink products.

 Varieties

 Skittles are produced in a wide variety of flavors and colors, including sour varieties.
 Skittles has hinted at new flavor releases on its Facebook page, using such statuses as "Locking myself in the Rainbow kitchen until I see some results!"
 A 2011 posting contained confirmation of a new flavor: "Putting the last touches on a new Skittles flavor.
 Tweak the Rainbow."

 In the United States and Canada, in 2013, Skittles replaced the lime-flavored Skittles with green apple, causing a backlash from many consumers.
 The lime flavor became part of the Darkside packets, which were discontinued in 2015 and followed up by the Orchards packets, which were discontinued in 2017.
 Lime was also part of the "Long Lost Lime" packets that came out in summer 2017 and 2018.
 The Darkside flavor was revived in 2019.
 In 2021, the "All Lime" packets containing only the lime flavor were released for a limited time.
 In September 2021, Skittles announced that the green apple-flavored Skittles would be replaced with the original lime flavor.
 In 2022, Skittles Gummies were released.
+In October 2024, Skittles released their own version of freeze-dried Skittles called Skittles POP'd.
+It comes in the Original and Sour Skittles flavors.